Al-Alloush/Mobile-app-ws/README.md

 ## add WebSecurity class to activate Authorization,

-if the request is not allowed to access with out authentication, server response error status 403 forbidden:
+if the request is not allowed to access without authentication, server response error status 403 forbidden:

 ```
 403 Forbidden message: